abaird/egghead-react-boilerplate/README.md

 LESSON 14:
 Add the ability to debug source in dev mode by adding the source-map value to the devtool key in the config.

+LESSON 15:
+Add the plugin-proposal-class-properties to our babel config to support local state in our React component.